biomejs/biome-intellij/README.md

 ## Installation

-To install the Biome IntelliJ Plugin, Head over to [official plugin page](https://plugins.jetbrains.com/plugin/22761-biome) or follow these steps:
+To install the Biome IntelliJ plugin, head over to the [official plugin page](https://plugins.jetbrains.com/plugin/22761-biome) or follow these steps:

 ### From JetBrains IDEs